Part 12: LED Drivers in the Era of C Macros — It Works, But It's Not Elegant

 Suppose the product manager suddenly says, "We need a red LED for power indication and a green LED for running status.
 Red is on PC13, green is on PA0, and the green one is active-high."

-Using the C macro approach, you need to add an almost identical set of files.
-First, led2.h:
+Using the C macro approach, you need to add a set of almost identical files.
+First, BspLed2.h:

 #define LED2_PORT GPIOA